 great for the compost heap!

 around all day to keep an eye on them.
 Stray dogs can kill the ducks

+We keep them out of vegetable beds with low plastic mesh fences.
+Domestic ducks don't fly so it is easy to keep them out with just a low fence.
 If you get new ducks you might have to 'train' them in the beginning.
 Ours didn't know where to go and sat outside their pen all day!
 We had to push them towards the vegetable garden to do their job!
 The easiest way to attract them to areas you want to have cleaned of slugs is to put their water source there.
 This is easy to do with the kiddies pool.

 Do You Want To Offset Your Carbon footprint And Make A Difference For The Climate?